 The easiest way to figure this out is to cream 225 and then remove a little (a couple of tablespoons should do it) to set aside and only add back in if the mixture is really dry.

-How to make this petticoat tails shortbread recipe
+How to make petticoat tails shortbread – Step-by-step method

 Below are a few tips and step-by-step photos that will help you get the perfect shortbread rounds and petticoat tails!